When is Don available?

 Typically, Don goes out on Friday afternoon and returns Sunday afternoon/evening.
 Only on rare occasions—particularly in January, the summer, and during spring and fall breaks at the seminary—can Don be out during weekdays.

-Those who host guest speakers like Don should consider an honorarium that reflects (1) the speaker’s preparation, (2) the number of times you have asked him to speak, (3) the rigors and stresses of the travel required to reach you, and (4) the total number of hours (frequently fifty to sixty) required away from his family, home, and other responsibilities in order to be at your disposal.
+Those who host guest speakers like Don should consider an honorarium that reflects (1) the speaker’s credentials, (2) the speaker’s preparation, (3) the speaker’s time investment in correspondence and phone conversations about the event, including the discussing and making of flight reservations, (4) the number of times you have asked him to speak, (5) the rigors and stresses of the travel required to reach you (usually four flights altogether), and (6) the total number of hours (frequently fifty to sixty) required away from his family, home, and other responsibilities in order to be at your disposal.

-Again, these are only guidelines.
+Again, these are guidelines.
 Very small churches and groups are not always able to follow these guidelines without a great deal of time to prepare for them.
-On the other hand, many churches and organizations, especially those who frequently invite guest speakers, know that these guidelines are quite modest for popular speakers and authors.
+On the other hand, many churches and organizations, especially those who frequently invite guest speakers, know that these guidelines are quite modest for popular speakers and authors, and will plan appropriately.

 How do we invite Don to speak at our event?